FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

   C[:, 2]

+Following is an exercise that you must do.

-%%1%% Pause the video here and change the last column of C to zeroes and then resume the video.
+%%1%% Change the last column of C to zeroes.

+Please, pause the video here.
+Do the exercises and then continue.

 ::